-A statutory audit is a legally required, independent examination of a company’s financial statements — and in the UAE’s regulated business environment, it is one of the most critical compliance obligations for LLCs, free zone companies, and foreign branches alike.
+A statutory audit is a legally required, independent examination of a company’s financial statements — and in the UAE’s regulated business environment, it is one of the most critical annual compliance obligations for LLCs, free zone companies, and foreign branches alike.
+Missing this requirement can result in fines, licence renewal delays, and visa processing holds.

 An independent auditor examines the balance sheet, profit and loss account, and cash flow statement to confirm they are free from material misstatements and accurately reflect the company’s financial position.

-The audit confirms that accounts are prepared in accordance with applicable laws and accounting standards — primarily IFRS and the UAE Commercial Companies Law.
+The audit confirms accounts are prepared in accordance with IFRS and the UAE Commercial Companies Law — a prerequisite for licence renewal and regulatory submissions.

-Audited financial statements provide independently verified assurance to shareholders, lenders, investors, and regulators.
+Audited financial statements provide independently verified assurance to shareholders, lenders, and investors.
 UAE banks routinely require them before approving finance or credit facilities.

 The key distinction is legal obligation.
 Here is how the two differ in practice: